mjbmjb4846/probe/readme.md

 - The IP address of the sensor can be updated via USB or manually if needed.
 - The dataset name is saved to localStorage and will persist across sessions.

-For any issues or questions, please refer to the source code or contact the project maintainer.
+> For any issues or questions, please refer to the source code or contact the project maintainer.
+> For more information on the sensor readings, please refer to the Vaisala DMT364 user manual.